 We’re designing books for authors & self-publishers.

-Great book design is important to the sales of a book.
+Great book design is important to book sales, particularly coffee table book design.
 Nancy Starkman, Star Print Brokers president, is expert in the design field, designing books for decades.
 In fact, she wrote the book!

 Professionals use Adobe InDesign.

 All coffee table books should be designed with Adobe InDesign.
 Nancy works exclusively in InDesign.
 Adobe Photoshop and Adobe Illustrator are quite useful for brochures, but are a not meant to be the work horse for the design of books.
 The industry standard for book production is Adobe InDesign.
 However, Microsoft Word is most often in use by self-publishers for novels or any book with text flowing from page to page.